isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * For non-value types, such as types in an inheritance hierarchy, return the object by `unique_ptr` or `shared_ptr`.
 * If a type is expensive to move (e.g., `array<BigPOD>`), consider allocating it on the free store and return a handle (e.g., `unique_ptr`), or passing it in a non-`const` reference to a target object to fill (to be used as an out-parameter).
 * In the special case of allowing a caller to reuse an object that carries capacity (e.g., `std::string`, `std::vector`) across multiple calls to the function in an inner loop, treat it as an in/out parameter instead and pass by `&`.
-This one use of the more generally named "caller-allocated out" pattern.
+This is one use of the more generally named "caller-allocated out" pattern.

 **For an "in-out" parameter:** Pass by non-`const` reference.
 This makes it clear to callers that the object is assumed to be modified.